Local spectral density and Slepian concentration for spherical Fourier-Bessel truncation spaces: Asymptotic behavior of the reproducing kernel along the diagonal

 \end{defi}

-The formulation of $\functionInCFiveFA(r)$ then comes from the following observation, which plays a core role throughout this paper. \begin{prop} Let $r>0,v_0\geq 0$ be two fixed real numbers, and $U(\cdot)$ be the function defined in~\eqref{eqn:defU}, then
+The form of $\functionInCFiveFA(r)$ is motivated by the following observation, which plays a central role throughout this paper. \begin{prop} Let $r>0$ and $v_0\geq0$ be fixed, and let $U$ be the function defined in~\eqref{eqn:defU}.
+Then

 \end{prop}

 \begin{proof}